-- 2.13 The Scottish Government supported an agreed Scottish Green Party amendment to the Transport (Scotland) Act that would enable those local authorities who wish to use such a power, to introduce a workplace parking levy.
-Scottish Government support will be contingent on the exclusion of hospitals and NHS properties. - 2.14 City of Edinburgh Council and Glasgow Council are the only Councils to date which have publicly announced their intention to take this forward.
-The Councils will collect income of £415 per parking space, payable by the company/business, but the employers could pass charges onto individual employees. - 2.15 Elected Members may wish a further report is submitted to Council following consultation with business groups regarding the economic impact of introducing a parking levy on local employers/businesses and on their employees.
+- 2.13 The Scottish Government supported an agreed Scottish Green Party amendment to the Transport (Scotland) Bill that would enable those local authorities who wish to use such a power, to introduce a workplace parking levy.
+Scottish Government support will be contingent on the exclusion of hospitals and NHS properties. - 2.14 City of Edinburgh Council and Glasgow Council are the only Councils to date that have publicly announced their intention to take this forward.
+The Councils will collect £415 per parking space, payable by the company/business, but could be passed onto to individual employees. - 2.15 Cabinet may wish to request a report is submitted with recommendations to Council following consultation with business groups regarding the economic impact of introducing a parking levy on local employers/businesses and on their employees.